 Deeply moved by the immigrants' suffering journey to the USA, he took first-hand a trip from Central America up to the North in the documentary "Who Is Dayani Cristal?"
 (2013).

 |Déficit premiering in Cannes 2008. © Photo by Alexandros Romanos Lizardos, Greece|

 Gael Garcia Bernal, Diego Luna, and Producer Pablo Cruz founded Canana

-Canana is producing projects that skyrocket the careers of other directors such as the Japanese-American Cary Joji Fukunaga, “Sin Nombre” (2009), who went on to direct last year’s acclaimed hit: “Beasts of No Nation,” and now, the James Bond multi-million production “No Time to Die.”
+Canana is producing projects that skyrocket the careers of other directors, such as the Japanese-American Cary Joji Fukunaga, "Sin Nombre" (2009), who went on to direct last year's acclaimed hit: "Beasts of No Nation."
+He is doing the James Bond multi-million production "No Time to Die."

 |"Neruda" with Gael Garcia Bernal, 2016|

 Garcia Bernal has been a big supporter of other directors like Pablo Larrain.
 They worked together in the Oscar® nominated political film "No.